A friend requested that I repost my manifesto.

 We lived in a town surrounded by mountains and I had never heard anyone express concern about their placement.
 The story made an impression, but it didn't make a lot of sense from my eight year old perspective.

 I was still thinking about it when I got home and did what I always did when something didn't make sense.
 I asked my father.
 He was brilliant.
-He taught calculus at an engineering school, read Chaucer, and did crossword puzzles in ink.
+He taught calculus at an engineering school, read Chaucer and Shakespeare for personal enjoyment, and did crossword puzzles in ink.
 He started college at 15, had 3 majors and 2 minors, and completed one of his master's degrees in French.
 He was one of the few adults who never talked down to me because I was a child.
 He made me feel he respected my opinion as much as one of his student's or another adult's.

 He had an extensive vocabulary yet communicated clearly.
 He wasn't interested in impressing others.
 He was interested in learning and education.. "if you can't explain something simply, you don't understand it."